amdigital-co-uk/docs-playbook/docs/3.-Sprints-&-Teams/Team-Structure.md

 ## Enablement Team

-The purpose of the enablement team is to 'support' and 'enable' the other teams to deliver value.
+The Enablement Team is here to facilitate, support and otherwise enable the Delivery Teams to carry out their work.
+If a team is wrestling with a particular challenge, there may be a member of the Enablement Team who can help them.
 It consists of the VP Engineering, Senior Product Manager, Tech Support Manager and UX Designer.